Dropsource/monarch/packages/monarch/README.md

 * Follow us on Twitter [@monarch_app](https://twitter.com/monarch_app)
 * If you have any questions or run into any issues, please create an issue in this repo.

+## Contributing
+We welcome pull requests and stars!
+Read our [contributing guide](CONTRIBUTING.md) to get started.

 ## About Monarch
-Monarch is a tool for building Flutter widgets in isolation.
+Monarch is an open source tool for building Flutter widgets in isolation.
 It makes it easy to build, test and debug complex UIs.

 Monarch is inspired by [Storybook](https://storybook.js.org/).

 ### Build widgets faster
-- Build your widgets in isolation.
-- Isolate your widgets by writing stories.
-- Render stories without worrying about data, emulators, backends or business logic.
+**Write stories**
+Write stories to isolate your widgets.
+Then preview stories without running your app or backend.

+**Browse your stories**
-- Browse stories to verify your UI is right.
-- Ditch the emulator for common tasks, free up memory and resources.
+Monarch lets you verify your UI without an emulator—free up memory and resources.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Dropsource/monarch/master/_assets/monarch-build.gif" alt="Build widgets faster with Monarch">
 </p>

 ### Find and fix bugs with ease
+**Find bugs**
-- Render edge cases with little effort.
+Stories render edge cases with little effort.
+Mock dependencies to render visual states that are hard to reproduce.

+**Fix bugs**
-- From your stories, navigate to your code to find and fix bugs.
-- Monarch renders your fixes much faster than an emulator.
+From your stories, navigate to your code to fix bugs.
+Monarch renders your fixes faster than an emulator.

-- Mock dependencies to render visual states that are hard to reproduce.
+**Test your UI**
-- Reuse your stories from your widget tests.
+Reuse your stories from your widget tests.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Dropsource/monarch/master/_assets/monarch-fix.gif" alt="Find and fix bugs with ease">
 </p>

 ### Build responsive UIs easily
+**See your widgets in different modes**
+Make sure your UI works across multiple devices, text scales, languages, and themes.

+**Hot reload your changes**
-- See your widgets in different devices and tune them easily with hot reload.
+Tune your UI easily with hot reload.
+Monarch automatically reloads your changes.
-- Switch between dark mode, light mode or your own custom theme.
-- See your UI under the locales your app supports.
-- Make sure your app remains accessible and usable at large text scale factors.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Dropsource/monarch/master/_assets/monarch-knobs.gif" alt="Build responsive UIs easily">
 </p>

 ### Debug widgets in isolation
+**Visual Debugging**
-- Fine-tune animations, fix layout issues, align text.
-- Find images using too much memory.
+Fine-tune animations, fix layout issues, align text.
+Find images using too much memory.

-- Use DevTools.
+**Debug in isolation**
-- Debug your widgets without running the full app.
+Debug widgets without running your app or backend.
+And Use DevTools.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Dropsource/monarch/master/_assets/monarch-debug.gif" alt="Build responsive UIs easily">